-- ✓ NPT are trained to give advice around scams, bogus officials, online safety. - Training has been delivered to Neighbourhood Policing Teams stressing the importance of proactively looking for recognising child sexual exploitation, county lines, modern day slavery and organised crime involvement.
+- ✓ NPT are trained to give advice around scams, bogus officials, and online safety. - Training has been delivered to Neighbourhood Policing Teams stressing the importance of proactively looking for and recognising child sexual exploitation, county lines, modern day slavery and organised crime involvement.
+There are now Child Exploitation and Online Protection Command ambassadors.